Lake City DUI Driver’s License Suspension Hearings Attorneys

 There is a lot at stake if you are charged with a DUI, and it is natural to become so concerned about your future that you overlook the important steps you must now take.
 One of those steps is to call the Florida DMV.
 You must contact the Department within 10 days if you want to ask for a driver’s license suspension hearing.

 If you fail to request this hearing, they will automatically suspend your driver’s license.
 If you took a breath test and failed, you will face license suspension of at least six months.
 Refusing a breath test will result in a suspension of 12 months.
-A Lake City DUI driver’s license suspension hearings lawyer can walk you through the process and give you the best chance of success.
+A Lake City DUI driver’s license suspension hearings attorney can walk you through the process and give you the best chance of success.

 Attendance at a DUI Driver’s License Suspension Hearing is Crucial